How to Install Git on Ubuntu (26.04, 24.04, 22.04)

 Import Ubuntu Git Maintainers PPA

-Minimal Ubuntu installs may lack the add-apt-repository helper.
-Install the required package first:
+Minimal Ubuntu installations may lack the add-apt-repository helper.
+Install the required package if needed:

 sudo apt install software-properties-common -y

-First, add the Git PPA to your system’s repository list for access to the latest stable release:
+Add the Git PPA to your system’s repository list:

 sudo add-apt-repository ppa:git-core/ppa -y